How A Photography Website Can Help Grow Your BusinessMarch 12th, 2021

 Can you build your own website?

 Yes!
 Building your own home on the internet is simpler than you might think and the daily cost will be much less than your morning latte.
 So, how do you get started?
 It may seem daunting, but lucky for you, a website building site like Zenfolio makes the process super simple!
-(Full disclosure, I work for Zenfolio and love the product, too.)
+Websites like Evan Chung’s are a great example of how easy it is to display your portfolio and provide clients with a get-to-know-me.

 Templates offer a quick start for photographers who would rather spend more time shooting than designing a website from scratch (like you).
 It’s an awesome way to get your work online.
 Your website is like a business card that helps you connect with potential clients 24 hours a day, seven days a week, and on holidays too…WIN!